papaioannougr/Udacity-Capstone-Project---Starbucks/README.md

 1. Data folder: It contains the data for the analysis:

-  - portfolio.json: infromation for the offers
+  i. portfolio.json: infromation for the offers

-  - profile.json  : demographics of the customers
+  ii. profile.json  : demographics of the customers

-  - transcript.json: detailed information about actions taken for the offers
+  iii. transcript.json: detailed information about actions taken for the offers

 2. Starbucks_Capstone_notebook.ipynb: It's the jupyter notebook where all analysis took place.